NateyB/didactic-waffle/notes.md

     * Thread creation does _not_ equal thread execution; we call `start()` and the JVM will call `run()` for us

+# Fri, February 3
+## Chapter 6: Process Synchronization
+* Example: Problem/issue with concurrent execution of counter++ and counter-- in the producer-consumer problem
+* Concurrent execution of statements (high-level language) is equivalent to a sequential execution of lower-level instructions (could be interweaved in an arbitrary order)
+* Race condition: Outcome of execution depends on the particular order in which access to shared resources takes place
+  * Solution: Ensure that only one process at a time can be manipulating critical (shared) variables
+* Critical Section Problem
+  * Consider n process {P_0, P_1, ..., P_{n - 1}}
+  * Each process has a segment of code called its critical section in which shared resources are being accessed
+  * When one process is executing its critical section, no other process is allowed to execute its critical section; they are mutually exlusive in time

 # Mon, February 6
-* C-section problem
+* Critical (C-)section problem
   * Design a protocol that processes use to cooperate
-  * Each process must requuest permission to enter its critical section
+    * Each process must request permission to enter its critical section
-  * Permissiion request done in entry section
+    * Permission request done in entry section
     * Critical section may be followed by an exit section
     * Remaining code => Remainder section
   * Typical process:
         Do {
           entry section
           critical section
           exit section
           remainder section
         } while (true)
-* Any solution must satisfy these requirements
+  * Any solution must satisfy these three requirements
     1. Mutual exclusion: If P_i executing C-section, no other P_j is (i ≠ j)
     2. Progress: If no process is executing its C-section, and some processes wish to enter their critical sections, then only those processes **not** executing in their remainder section can participate in the decision and the selection cannot be postponed indefinitely
     3. Bounded waiting: There exists a bound on the number of times that other processes are allowed to enter their C-section after a process has made a request and before the request is granted
-* 2-Process Solutions (Proposed) (These algorithms are horribly lacking detail):
+  * 2-Process Solutions (Proposed) (These algorithms are lacking detail):
     1. First solution (the turn variable is shared): do {
              while (turn ≠ i)
                critical_section
                turn = j
                remainder_section
            } while (true)
       * Mutual exclusion: Satisfied
       * Progress: Not satisfied
     2. Boolean flag[2]
            do {
              flag[i] = true
              while flag[j]
                C-section
              flag[i] = false
              remainder
            } while (true)
       * Mutual exclusion: Satisfied
       * Progress: Not satisfied
     3. Peterson's Solution (two processes) (turn, flag[]) do {
              flag[i] = true
              turn = j
              while (flag[j] && turn = j)
                C-section
              flag[i] = false
              remainder
            } while (true)
       * Mutual exclusion: Satisfied
       * Progess: Satisfied
       * Bounded waiting: Satisfied
     4. Bakery's Algorithm (n processes): Numbered tickets & waiting
 * Synchronization primitives
   * Lock
     * Two states: Busy/free